 Additionally, when the annual impairment test is needed, the Group measures the fair value of each asset group including goodwill.
-If the carrying amount of the asset group exceeds its fair value, the carrying amount will be written down to the fair value.
+If the carrying amount of the asset group exceeds its fair value, the carrying amount will be written down to the fair value and treated as loss for the fiscal year under review.

-Goodwill of the Group is principally related to Life Innovation and Elastomers & Performance Plastics.
+Goodwill of the Group is principally related to Life Innovation business.

-In the fiscal year under review, for goodwill related to Life Innovation, no impairment loss has been recognized as the total amount of undiscounted future cash flows to be generated from the asset group including the goodwill exceeded the carrying amount of the asset group.
+In the fiscal year under review, for goodwill related to Life Innovation business, no impairment loss has been recognized as the total amount of undiscounted future cash flows to be generated from the asset group including the goodwill exceeded the carrying amount of the asset group.